kachurovskiy/nanoels/README.md

 - WM210 or WM210V

 Please note that sometimes 2 lathes of the same model have different dimensions and 3D printed parts might not fit.
 Please share with us your 3D models if you made new ones.

-# Limitations

-- Nema 23 stepper usable maximum is ~600 RPM, here a 1:1 stepper to leadscrew ratio is used
-- In practice this means that cutting e.g. 2mm thread with a 2mm leadscrew (1:1 spindle to leadscrew ratio) with 200 step motor, leadscrew starts lagging behind at 600rpm of the spindle

 # Instructions